chocoteam/choco-solver/src/sphinx/source/3_solving.rst

 Using selectors
 ---------------

-To design your own strategy using SearchStrategyFactory.intVarSearch, you simply have to implement your own variable and value selectors: ::
+To design your own strategy using Search.intVarSearch, you simply have to implement your own variable and value selectors: ::

     public static IntStrategy intVarSearch(VariableSelector<IntVar> varSelector,